Natick Mall: 2020s

-On June 23, 2020, Level99 announced its plans to open a location around June 2021.
-Level99 plans to create an entertainment complex with over 48,000 square feet and including 92-seat taproom, a 140-seat beer hall with counter service and communal tables, an executive dining room, and a function room.
-There will be over 40 gaming opportunities.
-Each gaming experience will be categorized by their design elements, such as Aztec Temple, Space Void, Apocalypse, Pirates, Magician, Rainforest and Mansion.
-There will be seven different arenas for player-versus-player, in addition to an immersive art scavenger hunt installed by several Boston artists.
-Upon arrival each player will choose a gamer name and receive a wristband to track progress and collect bonuses.
-CEO Matt DuPlessie, who previously founded 5 Wits, spent five years developing this franchise.
-Its financial backers include the founder of Panera Bread and Au Bon Pain.

 The 2020s saw several traditional department store retailers update their brick-and-mortar retail divisions after being disrupted by digital retailers.

 On August 27, 2020, Lord & Taylor announced they would be retiring their traditional brick-and-mortar division after modernizing into a single digital collective outpost.
 This structure is set to be completely rebuilt, creating a vibrant "city within a city" like atmosphere.
 On September 20, 2020, Neiman Marcus announced plans to shutter their location in Natick Mall.
 Closure was expected to take place in September 2022.

+In 2021, it was announced that Shopper's Find will replace Lord & Taylor; Shopper's Find closed two years later in November 2022.
+The same year, Level99, an entertainment complex, taproom, and beer hall opened inside a portion of the former Sears anchor space.

-On January 9, 2022, it was reported that Brookfield, the mall owner and developer, has partnered with real estate developer Bulfinch Companies to aquire the original Neiman Marcus location for around $12.6 million.
-On May 16, 2022, it was reported that Bulfinch has proposed a development that will include additional office, medical, and lab space.
-The structure will receive a third floor, which will be set back to allow space for terraces and a green roof.
+On January 9, 2022, it was reported that Brookfield, the mall owner and developer, has partnered with real estate developer Bulfinch Companies to acquire the original Neiman Marcus location for around $12.6 million.
+On May 16, 2022, it was reported that Bulfinch proposed the development of office, medical, and lab space.
 The new three-floor 135,000-square-foot structure which will include a penthouse, lobby, and terraces.

-On January 12, 2022, Luxury electric vehicle maker Lucid Motors announced plans to open by September, 2022.
+On January 12, 2022, Luxury electric vehicle maker Lucid Motors announced plans to open a showroom by September, 2022.

-On December 11, 2022 Puttshack announced plans to open a two-level 22,000-square-foot location by the end of 2023.
-Puttshack is set to feature three nine-hole courses.
+On December 11, 2022, Puttshack announced plans to open a two-level 22,000-square-foot mini golf course by the end of 2023.
+On October 11, 2023, it was reported that Bulfinch was planning to work with D.J.
+Bosse, a local fitness center operator, to build a pickleball club.

+Wegmans closed permanently on July 22, 2023, leaving Nordstrom and Macy's as the only traditional anchors left.
+In December 2024, D.J.
+Bosse, a sports lounge, would open in the former Neiman Marcus department store.

+In March 2025, it was announced that Raymour & Flanigan would open their in the vacant space of the former Lord & Taylor/Shoppers Find.

+In May 2025, it was announced that T Market, a high-end Asian supermarket, would be opening in the former Wegmans space.